iperez408/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+1. Video games
+2. Raves
+3. Dirt bikes
+4. Hikes